Festival · Talks · Career Fair

-The inaugural SPARK ANIMATION Conference and Festival took place in 2008.
-Since its inception, the Society has been working diligently to promote and foster the local computer graphics community year-round by holding sold-out events, attracting internationally renowned speakers, and keeping abreast of how to best serve the dynamic community.
+The SPARK ANIMATION Conference and Festival was launched in 2008.
+Since its inception, the Spark Computer Graphics Society has worked diligently to promote and foster the computer graphics community year-round by holding sold-out events, attracting internationally renowned speakers, and keeping abreast of how to best serve the dynamic community of animators.

 • Best Animated Short Film